 44 Camp is a backcountry camp on a heavily-logged hillside across from the Tall Trees Grove.
 In stark contrast with the pristine woodland on the opposing hillside, huge stumps surround the camp and the dense second growth makes the area dark and gloomy.
 Despite the unattractive location, though, there’s usually at least one group staying here on summer weekends.

 The camp is near the Orick Horse Trails and used to be a horse camp, but now only backpackers are allowed.

 No water is available at the camp or nearby.
-Since Redwood Creek may be contaminated with blue-green algae toxins, it shouldn't be used for drinking water.
+Redwood Creek may be contaminated with blue-green algae toxins and shouldn't be used for drinking water.

-The camp is about a two and a half mile hike from the Redwood Creek trailhead.
+The camp is about a two and a half mile hike from the Tall Trees trailhead.
 Getting to the camp this way requires crossing Redwood Creek, which is only possible when the creek is low, usually in the summer and early fall.

 The camp is free, but you have to get a permit online between 2 and 28 days before your stay.
 If you want to start at the Tall Trees trailhead, you also have to get a Tall Trees permit.